 EM are the microbes that help break down organic matter while still retaining most of their original nutritional value.
 The microbes do this bio-conversion in a dark, cool & anaerobic environment–sort of like fermenting.
 Most of these beneficial bacteria are those like yeast, lactic acid bacteria or photosynthetic bacteria:

-Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (cold composting).
+Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (aka cold composting).
 Because of this, much more nutrient is retained in the final compost.
 As less energy is used, it is also a lot more efficient.
-When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up directly by the plant roots.
+When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up easily and directly by the plant roots.

 The time to get a compost bin with EM done is usually 4 weeks.
 Combined with black soldier fly larvae, this process could be reduced to only 15 days.
 The end result has a light, acidic smell that's totally bearable & doesn't stink.
 This starter culture can also be used to make a second generation EM2.
 The liquid from this compost can be collected & sprayed around cages to reduce smell or used as a plant fertilizer.